 }

-Open lib/styled_button_package.dart and replace its contents with this single export line:
+and replace its content with a single `export` directive:

 library styled_button_package;